Mark Twain

 Samuel Langhorne Clemens (November 30, 1835 – April 21, 1910), known by the pen name Mark Twain, was an American writer, humorist, and essayist.
-He was praised as the "greatest humorist the United States has produced", with William Faulkner calling him "the father of American literature".
+He has been praised as the "greatest humorist the United States has produced", with William Faulkner calling him "the father of American literature".
 Twain's novels include The Adventures of Tom Sawyer (1876) and its sequel, Adventures of Huckleberry Finn (1884), with the latter often called the "Great American Novel".
 He also wrote A Connecticut Yankee in King Arthur's Court (1889) and Pudd'nhead Wilson (1894) and cowrote The Gilded Age: A Tale of Today (1873) with Charles Dudley Warner.
-The novelist Ernest Hemingway claimed that "All modern American literature comes from one book by Mark Twain called Huckleberry Finn."

 Twain was raised in Hannibal, Missouri, which later provided the setting for both Tom Sawyer and Huckleberry Finn.
-He served an apprenticeship with a printer early in his career, and then worked as a typesetter, contributing articles to his older brother Orion Clemens' newspaper.
+He served an apprenticeship with a printer early in his career, and then worked as a typesetter, contributing articles to his older brother Orion Clemens's newspaper.
 Twain then became a riverboat pilot on the Mississippi River, which provided him the material for Life on the Mississippi (1883).
 Soon after, Twain headed west to join Orion in Nevada.
 He referred humorously to his lack of success at mining, turning to journalism for the Virginia City Territorial Enterprise.

 Twain first achieved success as a writer with the humorous story "The Celebrated Jumping Frog of Calaveras County," which was published in 1865; it was based on a story that he heard at the Angels Hotel in Angels Camp, California, where Twain had spent some time while he was working as a miner.
 The short story brought Twain international attention.
 He wrote both fiction and non-fiction.
 As his fame grew, Twain became a much sought-after speaker.
 His wit and satire, both in prose and in speech, earned praise from critics and peers, and Twain was a friend to presidents, artists, industrialists, and European royalty.